grafana/grafana-operator/deploy/kustomize/README.md

 for a namespace scoped installation.

-When you want to path the grafana operator instead of using `kubectl apply` you need to use `kubectl replace`.
+When you want to patch the grafana operator instead of using `kubectl apply` you need to use `kubectl replace`.
 Else you will get the following error `invalid: metadata.annotations: Too long: must have at most 262144 bytes`.

 For example